hm-lang/core/proposals/README.md

 Y += 3      # COMPILER ERROR, Y is readonly and here deeply constant.
 ```

-Mutable/reassignable/non-constant variables can use `VariableName = Expression`
+Mutable/reassignable/non-constant variables can use `Variable_name = Expression`
 after their first initialization, but they must be declared with a `;` symbol.

 ```